FACEPrep-ProGrad/lab-SELECT-command-part2/README.md

 >    `Step 1:First retrieve the player name who have bagged player of match in the team 'Real Madrid')`
 >    `Step 2:Then retrieve player name who haven't bagged player of match using 'not in(step 1)'`

-> 5. **Write a query to display the referee names who have not take part of any of the matches.
-Display the records sorted in ascending order based on referee name.**
+> 5. **Write a query to display the Umpire names who have not take part of any of the matches.
+Display the records sorted in ascending order based on umpire name.**

 > 6. **Write a query to display the name of the winning team in the game played on `2020-01-05`.
 Display the records sorted in ascending order based on team name.**

 > 7. **Write a query to display the Coach name of the team `Atletico Madrid`.**

-> 8. **Write a query to display the home country of the team `FC Barcelona`.**
+> 8. **Write a query to display the Coach country of the team `FC Barcelona`.**

 > 9. **Write a query to display the player of the match in the game played on `2020-02-11`.
 Display the records sorted in ascending order based on player name.**